vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/config/config-server-vault-git-dotnet-core.md

     ---
     ```

-- Make sure you have the yml file in github repository you are targetting at.
-Point to note is that the name of the yml file should match with the `spring:application:name` in `appsettings.json`, in this case it is `mysampleconfigserver.yml`
+- Make sure you have the `yml` file in github repository you are targeting at.
+Point to note is that the name of the `yml` file should match with the `spring:application:name` in `appsettings.json`, in this case it is `mysampleconfigserver.yml`
 - Make a note of the git repo url, username and password

-- Create an instance of config-server in pcf with the below vault configuration
+- Create an instance of config-server in PCF with the below vault configuration

     ```json
     {